 Your goal for this week is to make new social connections – meet other students, join Guild clubs and societies, join in on the great activities offered by UWA Sport, come along to off campus excursions and discover the various cultural events and activities on campus.

 The Guild has more than 160 clubs at UWA, covering just about every interest: course-related, cultural, political, religious, hobby-related and more.
 They’ll be taking over Oak Lawn on Tuesday with Club Carnival so come down and find out what they do, get tickets to upcoming events, join clubs and societies and get involved with the best campus culture in the country.

 The Transition Team has a number of social events planned both on and off campus.
-If you’re new to Perth, we’ll be visiting Perth Zoo on Thursday and would love you to join us.
 Keep an eye out for more events over the coming weeks to connect with new friends and your new surroundings.

 There are opportunities to be linked with UniMentors (if you don’t already have one) as well as a chance to catch up with your mentor groups to see how you’re going, now that you've started.

 9 - 13 August